Furkhtmensch/CustomCImplementations/README.md

 It's customizable (supposing you know some C).

+Not made for performance improments or anything.
+They do what they do, no relations to performance boosting (example of "bad" performance code: reallocating memory every 100 characters of input, as well as in the end of input)

 TO DO:
 Make print be able to take a variable/data type other than strings and print them directly (just like python's print());
 Remove the need to have either NULL or 0 as the final argument;